anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 #### 6.3.7.3 Where to Log
 * The logs must be store in an external system (sec.mon018), in a manner where the event can be linked to the resource on which it occurred.
-* Where technically feasible, events MUST be recorded on the device (e.g. VM, physical node, etc.) where the event occurs, if the external logging system is not available (sec.mon.021).
+* Where technically feasible, events must be recorded on the device (e.g. VM, physical node, etc.) where the event occurs, if the external logging system is not available (sec.mon.021).
+* Security audit logs must be protected in transit and at rest (sec.mon04).

 #### 6.3.7.4 Required Fields
 The security audit log must contain at minimum the following fields (sec.mon.001) where applicable and technically feasible: